-Outions Series of Bonds Options Series 1 Bonds Series 2 Bonds Tenor 10 years.
+Ontiona Series of f Bonds Options Tranche [•] Series [•] Tranche [•] Series [•] Tenor 10 years.
 15 years.
-Redemption Date 10 years from the Deemed Date of Allotment.
-15 years from the Deemed Date of Allotment.
-Redemption Amount Repayment of the Face Value and any interest Repayment of the Face Value and any interest (₹/ Bond) that may have accrued on the Redemption that may have accrued on the Redemption Date.
-Date.
-Frequency of interest As specified in the Tranche Prospectus for a As specified in the Tranche Prospectus for a payment particular series of Bonds. particular series of Bonds.
-Minimum Application As specified in the Tranche Prospectus for a As specified in the Tranche Prospectus for a size particular series of Bonds. particular series of Bonds.
-In multiples of As specified in the Tranche Prospectus for a As specified in the Tranche Prospectus for a particular series of Bonds. particular series of Bonds.
-Face Value (₹/ Bond) ₹ 1,000 ₹ 1,000 Issue Price (₹/ Bond) ₹ 1,000 ₹ 1,000 Modes of interest Through various available modes.
-Through various available modes. payment Coupon Rate (%) p.a.
-As specified in the Tranche Prospectus for a As specified in the Tranche Prospectus for a particular series of Bonds. particular series of Bonds.
-Annualised Yield As specified in the Tranche Prospectus for a As specified in the Tranche Prospectus for a particular series of Bonds. particular series of Bonds.
+Redemption Date 10 years from the Deemed Date of 15 years from the Deemed Date of Allotment.
+Allotment.
+Redemption Repayment of the Face Value and any Repayment of the Face Value and any Amount (₹/ Bond) interest that may have accrued on the interest that may have accrued on the Redemption Date.
+Redemption Date.
+Frequency of As specified in the Tranche Prospectus for As specified in the Tranche Prospectus for interest payment a particular series of Bonds. a particular series of Bonds.
+Minimum As specified in the Tranche Prospectus for As specified in the Tranche Prospectus for Application size a particular series of Bonds. a particular series of Bonds.
+In multiples of As specified in the Tranche Prospectus for As specified in the Tranche Prospectus for a particular series of Bonds. a particular series of Bonds.
+Face Value (₹/ ₹1,000 ₹ 1,000 Bond) Issue Price (₹/ ₹1,000 ₹ 1,000 Bond) Modes of interest Through various available modes.
+Through various available modes. payment Coupon Rate (%) As specified in the Tranche Prospectus for As specified in the Tranche Prospectus for p.a. a particular series of Bonds. a particular series of Bonds.
+Annualised Yield As specified in the Tranche Prospectus for As specified in the Tranche Prospectus for a particular series of Bonds. a particular series of Bonds.

-^{} Our Company shall allocate and Allot Bonds of Series 1 Bonds maturity to all valid applications, wherein the applicants have not indicated their choice of the relevant Bond series.
-For various modes of interest payment, see the section titled "Terms of the Issue - Modes of Payment" on page 103.
+\ The number of Series of Bonds will be decided at the time of filing the Tranche Prospectus(es).
+Our Company shall allocate and Allot Bonds of Tranche $[\bullet]$ Series $[\bullet]$ maturity to all valid applications, wherein the applicants have not indicated their choice of the relevant Bond series.

+\\ For various modes of interest payment, see the section titled "Terms of the Issue - Modes of Payment" on page 102.